PDOK/lighttpd-docker/README.md

 git config --local include.path ../.gitconfig
 ```

-Succesfull Dockerfile linting is also a requirement for merging a pull requests to master, which is enforce with a Github action.
+Succesfull Dockerfile linting is a requirement for merging pull requests to master, which is enforced with the [Dockerfile Lint Github action](https://github.com/PDOK/lighttpd-docker/blob/master/.github/workflows/dockerfile-lint.yaml).

 ### Run